ANDREI2707/Sisteme-distribuite-si-de-timp-real/README.md

 Scenario 1: A base line scenario is to do read actions and check the time it takes from the button press to the actual data is received.
-The following data was used:

-• Time to wait after task: 50 / portTICK PERIOD MS
-• Time to wait for mutex: 2 /portTICK PERIOD MS
-• Total number of tasks: 3.
+The following data was used:Time to wait after task: 50 / portTICK PERIOD MS; Time to wait for mutex: 2 /portTICK PERIOD MS; Total number of tasks: 3.
 The following data was reseived:
 • Fastest response: 1145.1 ms
 • Slowest response: 1586.3 ms